ti-oluwa/opmflow-setup-guide/README.md

 - **"Permission denied" when running `resinsight`**: if this happens after a successful install, it usually means a file permission issue from an older version of this installer.
 Re-run the installer once (it is safe to run again) to have it recreate the command with the correct permissions, then try again.
 - **On macOS, "app is damaged and can't be opened"**: this happens because ResInsight's current macOS build is not digitally signed by Apple, which macOS treats with extra suspicion by default (this is called Gatekeeper).
 The installer already handles this for you automatically during install by removing the quarantine flag Apple attaches to newly downloaded files.
 If you still see this message, it likely means the file was downloaded or moved some other way after the installer ran.
 Re-running the installer will fix it.
-- **The desktop icon on Linux does not show a picture, just a generic icon**: this is cosmetic only, the program still works exactly the same.
-It happens when the installer could not find an icon file bundled inside that particular ResInsight release to use.
+- **On Linux, the application menu entry shows a blank or generic icon**: the installer looks for an icon bundled inside that specific ResInsight release first, and downloads a known-good copy of ResInsight's own icon as a backup if it cannot find one, so this should be uncommon.
+If you still see a blank icon, it is most likely because your computer could not reach the internet to download that backup icon at install time (for example, no connection, or a restricted network).
+It is purely cosmetic either way; the program itself works exactly the same.
+Re-running the installer once you have a working internet connection will fix it.
+Some desktop environments also only refresh their icon cache when you log out and back in, so try that too if a re-run does not seem to help right away.

 ### ResInsight on Windows